-Tamil Nadu: NEET aspirant dies allegedly by suicide, feared she won’t clear the exam, say reports
+Tamil Nadu: NEET aspirant dies by suicide, feared she won’t clear the exam, say reports

-The incident took place on the same day that the Tamil Nadu passed a Bill to scrap the exam for admission to undergraduate medical degree courses in the state.
+The incident took place on the same day that Tamil Nadu passed a Bill to scrap the exam for admission to undergraduate medical degree courses in the state.

-A student in Tamil Nadu died allegedly by suicide on Monday, a day after she took the National Eligibility cum Entrance Test, India Today reported.
+A student in Tamil Nadu died by suicide on Monday, a day after she took the National Eligibility cum Entrance Test, India Today reported.

 The girl, a resident of the state’s Ariyalur district, feared that she might not clear the exam, The New Indian Express reported, quoting a unidentified police officer.

 The incident took place on the same day that the Tamil Nadu Assembly passed a Bill to scrap the entrance exam for admission to undergraduate medical degree courses in the state .